Breast Reconstruction & Unique Shoulder Surgery Transform a Woman’s Life

 Jeannine Sico is not your average breast reconstruction surgery patient.
 In addition to her cancer, she struggled with a non-functional shoulder that forced her retirement from her job as an ICU (intensive care unit) nurse.

-Dr. Elkwood, also a specialist in brachial plexus surgery, noticed the brace, asked her about it, and told her that in addition to breast reconstruction, he could address her shoulder problem as well.
+Dr. Elkwood, also a brachial plexus specialist and expert surgeon, noticed the brace, asked her about it, and told her that in addition to breast reconstruction, he could address her shoulder problem as well.